3 Brand Communication Tips for Big Brands from a Former C-Suite Executive

 As opposed to a regular tweet, you could ask a simple question, it will provoke a customer response.

-An easy way to do this is getting direct feedback from customers.
+An easy way to do this is getting direct brand feedback from customers.
 Whether it is in the form of a survey, email reply-thread, or a tweet, asking your customers for answers will help shape your brand communication strategy.
 As always, a personalized message is king – no one wants to read something automated.
 Here’s a great post outlining how you can craft such messages.

 3) Timely responses

 Timeliness is an extremely important factor when building your brand.
 Moments of happiness lose their appeal over time.
 What would resonate with you more?
 A reply from your favorite coffee shop saying thanks for visiting 45 minutes after your morning tweet or 24 hours?
-The general rule of thumb is “the sooner the better”.
+The general rule of thumb for brand communication is “the sooner the better”.

 If you tweet me within the hour, that means something!
 But if you tweet me back in 3 days it has less meaning.
 Response time is so critical.
 Anything over 24 hours is less impactful.